Halloween: Trick or Drink… I mean treat!

 Here are some facts that don’t pop up:

-- According to the National Highway Traffic Safety Administration, last year over 43 percent of all motor vehicle deaths involved drunk driving on Halloween night.
+- According to the National Highway Traffic Safety Administration, last year 44% of all motor vehicle deaths involved drunk driving on Halloween night.

 - Halloween ranks as the third-deadliest day of the year for pedestrians, according to the NHTSA data, which examined 25 years of data to determine the most dangerous days.

 - Halloween is also in third place of the most dangerous day on the road for drivers (Christmas and New Years are first and second).

 Several reasons explain why these tragedies may be occurring.
 A law enforcement officer described in a recent interview how more pedestrians and impaired drivers are on the road.
 Sadly, because of this there are more accidents and fatalities.

 Children are amped up on sugar, parents may be under the influence not completely aware of what’s going on, and others drink and drive their children to different events.

 Instead of making risky decisions that place ourselves and others in jeopardy, there are many ways to take precautions that won’t end with serious consequences.

 If we choose to drink during this holiday it’s safest to ensure the following: